hmanion/stagenexus/docs/stagenexus_app_documentation.md

 The repo and project notes show that the app already supports:

 - deal creation, submission, ops approval, and campaign generation
-- campaign, sprint, module, deliverable, and workflow-step data structures
+- campaign, stage, deliverable, and workflow-step data structures
 - a working-day timeline engine based on a **Mon-Thu** working week
 - England/Wales bank holiday support using the GOV.UK holiday feed
 - separate **system risks** and **manual risks**